Expectations

 Group Responsibilities

-(i) Group meeting organizer: This person is responsible for scheduling group meetings and helping reserve rooms at the beginning of each semester.
+(i) Group meeting organizer: This person is responsible for scheduling and announcing group meetings, as well as helping reserve rooms at the beginning of each semester.